-‘An awful Tempest mashed the air’ by Emily Dickinson is a three-stanza poem that is separated into uneven sets of lines.
+‘An awful Tempest mashed the air’ is a three-stanza poem that is separated into uneven sets of lines.
 The first stanza contains four, the second five, and the third four lines again.
 These lines do not follow a specific pattern of rhyme, but that does not mean that rhyme is not present in the text.

 In the first stanza the second and fourth lines rhyme.
 The second stanza has another set of rhyming endings, lines two and five.
 Additionally of interest, line two of this stanza, which ends with the word “air” matches up the first line of the first stanza (it also ends with “air”).
 Finally, in the third stanza, there is a rhyme between “eyes” and “paradise,” the second and fourth lines.

 Summary of An awful Tempest mashed the air

 The poem begins with the speaker describing what the sky looked like as it approached.
 Everything was clouded in black, and one could not see heaven or earth.
 When the storm was raging, it was like out of control animals were on the roof.
 They were raging and shaking their hair.

 The last stanza describes the simple and satisfactory peace which descended over the scene after the storm is over.

 Another technique that Dickinson makes use of throughout her poetry, and is present in ‘An awful Tempest mashed the air’ is anaphora.
 This occurs when a word or phrase at the beginning of a line is repeated at the beginning of other lines.
 For example, “And” starts four of the five lines in stanza two, and “The” starts two of the four lines in stanza three.

 A reader should also pay attention to alliteration in the text.
 This is seen through the repetition of the first letter of a word.
 For example, in the fourth line of the first stanza, there are “Hid” and “Heaven.”
 There is another example in the second stanza with “creatures chuckled, then again in the third stanza with “peace” and “Paradise.”